vonsim/vonsim/docs/en/computer/assembly.md

 inst: mov ax, 5 ; Labels can be used to reference an instruction.
 The label
                 ; 'inst' can be used to reference the memory location of this MOV.

+and ax, 1111_0010b  ; The underscore character can be used in numbers for better
+                    ; readability.
+In this case, the binary number 11110010b ; (F2h) is used.

 jmp inst        ; Here it jumps to the address 'inst'.

 END